infretis/infentory/water_dissociation/lammps/README.md

 ```

 ## Step 1: MD with LAMMPS
-You may remember from lectures that molecular dynamics allows us to track the motion of atoms and molecules in a computer simulation.
-LAMMPS allows us to perform such simulations, mainly focusing on classical force fields.
-However, classical force fields don't allow us to break or form bonds, but this is needed to study water autoionization.
-We are therefore using the reactive force field [ReaxFF](https://en.wikipedia.org/wiki/ReaxFF), and you will now perform a simulation uisng this force field.
+You may remember from earlier that MD allows us to track the motion of atoms and molecules in a computer simulation.
+LAMMPS is a popular software that performs such simulations.
+LAMMPS focuses mainly on classical force fields.
+However, most classical force fields don't allow us to break or form bonds, but this is needed if we want to study water autoionization.
+We are therefore using the reactive force field [ReaxFF](https://en.wikipedia.org/wiki/ReaxFF), and you will now perform a simulation with this force field.

 Familiarize yourself with the content of the files in the directory `lammps_input/`.
 Can you explain what these files contain?